Skip to contents

 ...

-one or more objects of class Endpoint
+one or more objects returned from endpoint().

 Method get_name()

-return name of arm
+return name of arm.

 Usage